Dembele stunner pleases Barca boss Valverde

 "We are happy with him and we said that throughout the season things happen that we try to solve internally, we hope that he and the rest will continue to give us many joys."

-Already assured of a last-16 spot, Barca were forced to share the spoils in Group B after Lucas Moura equalised with five minutes remaining at Camp Nou.
+Already assured of a last-16 spot, Barca was forced to share the spoils in Group B after Lucas Moura equalised with five minutes remaining at Camp Nou.

-While Barca were unable to secure maximum points, the LaLiga giants equalled Bayern Munich's record of 29 consecutive home games without defeat in the Champions League – a run dating back to September 2013.
+While Barca was unable to secure maximum points, the LaLiga giant equalled Bayern Munich's record of 29 consecutive home games without defeat in the Champions League – a run dating back to September 2013.

-"We controlled the game well in the first half, Dembele's goal reassured us and then we had little trouble," said Valverde.
+"We controlled the game well in the first half, Dembele's goal reassured us and then we had little trouble," Valverde said.

 "In the second half we imagined that they would get on top of us because they were forced to do so and we lacked calm to have the ball and take the game from the defence.